-Individuals with Cluster B personality disorders - narcissistic, borderline, histrionic and antisocial - can truly wreak havoc on the emotional well being of people closest to them.
-Whether you were raised by one, are divorcing one, or you work with one, it may seem impossible to keep an optimistic attitude and outlook with such a toxic force in your life.
+Psychopaths and individuals with cluster B personality disorders (narcissistic, borderline, histrionic and antisocial) can truly harm the health and emotional well-being of people closest to them.
+Whether you were raised by such an individual, are divorcing one, or you work with one, it may seem impossible to keep an optimistic attitude and outlook with such a toxic force in your life.
 They use emotional manipulation and psychological abuse to control others for their own personal gain.
-They cause so much worry, anxiety and fear.
-Even worse, they can ruin your life in very tangible ways - destroy your career and/or reputation, clean out your bank accounts, turn your children against you, etc.
+And they cause so much distress, anxiety and fear.
+What's worse, they can ruin your life in very tangible ways (destroy your career and/or reputation, clean out your bank accounts, turn your children against you, etc.).

 Are you a survivor?

 Just like a small child, a narcissist will take any reaction from you as a victory.
-Negative attention is better than no attention, so any time they manage to push your buttons and make you angry or emotionally upset in some way, they feel vindicated.
+To them, negative attention is better than no attention.
+Any time they manage to push your buttons and make you angry or emotionally upset in some way, they feel vindicated.
 When you remain neutral and unemotional, they lose their power.
 Be aware though, that this is when they will try even harder to elicit an emotional response from you.

-If you cannot, or will not, go no contact with the emotional vampire in your life, you must establish personal boundaries and learn how to maintain them at all costs.
-A common trait of victims of abusers is that they are "people pleasers".
-These types of folks have trouble saying no when asked to do something, even if they really don't have time or simply don't want to.
+If you cannot, or will not, go no contact with any cluster B personality disorders in your life, you must establish personal boundaries and learn how to maintain them at all costs.
+A common trait of victims of abusers is that they are "people-pleasers"; they have trouble saying no when asked to do something, even if they really don't have time or simply don't want to.
 Also, they typically avoid confrontations and tend to have difficulty standing up for themselves when they are being treated unfairly.
-People pleasers fear being seen as selfish, disagreeable, or unfriendly, and narcissists use this to their own advantage.
+People-pleasers fear being seen as selfish, disagreeable, or unfriendly, and narcissists use this to their own advantage.

-It's important to take into account the emotional scars survivors of psychological abuse carry, especially for those coming out of a romantic relationship or anyone who was raised by at least one disordered parent.
-A few common problems suffered by abuse survivors are low self-esteem, weak or non-existent boundaries, anxiety, depression, feelings of worthlessness, and all manner of mental anguish.
+It's important to take into account the emotional scars survivors of psychological abuse carry.
+This is especially important for those coming out of a romantic relationship or anyone who was raised by at least one disordered parent.
+A few common problems suffered by abuse survivors are low self-esteem, weak or non-existent boundaries, anxiety, depression, and feelings of worthlessness.
 For some, it can seem impossible to go on with your life and responsibilities.
 The length of your recovery will depend on your own resilience, the length of time you spent with your abuser, the extent of the abuse, and other factors.
 If possible, it is a good idea to find a qualified therapist or counselor whom you can trust and feel comfortable talking to.

 Don't Drown in Despair

-Personality disordered individuals are also referred to as emotional vampires, which is a very apt description of them.
+Cluster B personality disorders are also referred to as emotional vampires, which is a very apt description of them.
 They are very much like movie monsters in that they feed off of your fear, anxiety and despair, so do not let them deprive you of your hopes and dreams.
 Keep going, no matter how difficult it gets.
-This nightmare will not go on forever; nothing is permanent.
+The mental anguish will not go on forever; nothing is permanent.
 It may take more time and effort than you want to devote, but know that it will work out eventually; there is always light at the end of the tunnel.

-No matter how much suffering they have caused, if you are allowing yourself to feel despondent and hopeless, the monster is winning.
+No matter how much suffering your abuser has caused, if you are allowing yourself to feel despondent and hopeless, that monster is winning.
 The best revenge is to never give up hope, never stop striving to make your future brighter, and never stop bettering yourself in every way possible.
-Even if they've buried you in debt, destroyed your career, robbed you of your youth and/or health and poisoned coworkers, friends or family members against you, know that this is not the end; life will gradually start to improve once you know what you are dealing with.
+Even if they've buried you in debt, destroyed your career, robbed you of your health, and poisoned coworkers, friends or family members against you, know that this is not the end; life will gradually start to improve once you know what you are dealing with.
 You did not get to the bottom of this pit overnight, and it will take some time to climb out.
 In some cases you will have to start over completely from scratch, and it will take some time for things to start looking up.
 It will be worth it.